wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

 # Login to Identity Server using another Identity Server - OAuth2

-This tutorial guides you through setting up two instances of WSO2 Identity Server and using one Identity Server to authenticate the user and login to the other one.
+This tutorial guides you through setting up two instances of WSO2 Identity Server (WSO2 IS) and using one Identity Server to authenticate the user and login to the other one.

-1. Start two Identity Servers.
-Start the second Identity Server with its hostname as `wso2is`.
+1. Start two WSO2 IS instances.
+Start the second instance with its hostname as `wso2is`.

 2. Add a relevant certificate to the primary IS client-truststore, and a port offset of 1.

-    For more information on how to configure this identity server, see [Default Ports of WSO2 Products](../../references/default-ports-of-wso2-products#changing-the-offset-for-default-ports) and [Changing the hostname](../../setup/changing-the-hostname).
+    For more information on how to configure this instance, see [Default Ports of WSO2 Products](../../references/default-ports-of-wso2-products#changing-the-offset-for-default-ports) and [Changing the hostname](../../setup/changing-the-hostname).

 3. Configure an OAuth/OIDC service provider in the second WSO2 IS instance.